sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/create-an-excel-services-dashboard-using-an-odata-data-feed.md

 ## Use the dashboard
 <a name="part4"> </a>

-After the dashboard was published to SharePoint Server 2013, it is available for people to view and use it.
+After the dashboard was published to SharePoint Server 2013, it's available for people to view and use it.

  **To open the dashboard**